mcibique/vue-testing-examples/README.md

 }
 ```

-In the next step you can make the selector little bit shorter by extracting part of the selector to another function:
+In the next step you can make the selector a little bit shorter by extracting part of the selector to another function:

 ```js
 function findByTId(tid) {